-The Sedgwick County Juvenile Detention Facility (JDF) is a 108 bed facility for secure detention for male and female offenders ages 10-17 years of age.
+The Sedgwick County Juvenile Detention Facility (JDF) is a 108 bed secure detention facility for male and female alleged and adjudicated juvenile offenders ages 10 - 17.
 The facility is licensed by Department for Children and Families (DCF) and has annual licensing inspections.
 JDF has seen a decrease in admissions since the onset of implementation of SB367.

-There were 656 admissions to detention in 2018 with an average length of stay of 30 days.
-The average daily population in 2018 was 53.
+There were 400 admissions to detention in 2020 with an average length of stay of 43.87 days.
+The average daily population in 2020 was 52.

 In consideration of the underutilization of secure beds, the Department of Corrections leased space in the facility for secure care beds for the child in need of care (CINC) system due to an identified need for this level of secure placement for non-offender youth.
-The lease was effective August 1, 2018.
+The lease was effective August 18, 2021.
 Per SB367, the use of detention as secure care ended June 30 2019.